RuwanSenavirathna/clock/README.md

 # clock | Make a Clock using Python

-This is a simple clock(GUI application)
+This is a simple clock(GUI application) using Python

 ..........